Twelver Shi'ism: Governance and the Guardianship of the jurisprudent

-The first Shi'a regime, the Safavid dynasty in Iran, propagated the Twelver faith, made Twelver's law the law of the land, and patronized Twelver scholarship.
+The Safavid dynasty in Iran, propagated the Twelver faith, made Twelver's law the law of the land, and patronized Twelver scholarship.
 For this, Twelver ulema "crafted a new theory of government" which held that while "not truly legitimate", the Safavid monarchy would be "blessed as the most desirable form of government during the period of awaiting" for Muhammad al-Mahdi, the twelfth imam.
 In general, the Shi'a adhered to one of three approaches towards the state: either full participation in government, i.e., attempting to influence policies by becoming active in politics, or passive cooperation with it, i.e. minimal participation, or else most commonly, mere toleration of it, i.e. remaining aloof from it.

-This changed with the 1979 Iranian Revolution where the Twelver Ayatollah Ruhollah Khomeini and his supporters established a new theory of governance for the Islamic Republic of Iran, based on the idea that Islamic jurists are "legatees" of Muhammad and the Imams, that in the absence of an infallible Imam, a capable jurist (faqih) takes the responsibility of leadership of the community.
+This changed with the Iranian Revolution where the Twelver Ayatollah Ruhollah Khomeini and his supporters established a new theory of governance for the Islamic Republic of Iran, based on the idea that Islamic jurists are "legatees" of Muhammad and the Imams, that in the absence of an infallible Imam, a capable jurist (faqih) takes the responsibility of leadership of the community.
 Khomeini believed himself to be just such a person and with the enormous support he had as the revolution's leader he became the vali-e faqih (guardian jurist) of the Islamic Republic of Iran.

-While not all Twelvers accept this theory, it is uniquely Twelver and the basis of the constitution of Iran, the largest Shi'a Muslim country, where the Supreme Leader must be an Islamic jurist.
+While not all Twelvers accept this theory, it is uniquely Twelver and the basis of the constitution of Iran, the largest Shia Muslim country, where the Supreme Leader must be an Islamic jurist.